-How to Get Rid of Hairballs in Cats
+How To Get Rid of Hairballs in Cats

 When Are Hairballs Dangerous?
-Or When to See a Vet
+Or When To See a Vet

-While eliminating hairballs is an entirely natural process in cats, sometimes things might not go so well.
-So, if in the vast majority of times cats will eliminate the hairball all on their own, there are some situations when they are unable to eliminate them.This is when hairballs can become dangerous and when it’s time for you to take the cat to see the vet.
-There are three types of situations you should watch out for:
+While eliminating hairballs is a natural process in cats, sometimes things might not go well.
+So, in the vast majority of times, cats eliminate hairballs on their own.
+However, in some situations, they are unable to eliminate them.
+This is when hairballs can become dangerous and when it’s time for you to take the cat to see the vet.
+There are three types of situations you should watch out for.

 1. The cat is struggling to vomit out the hairballs

 This should be avoided because prolonged gastric contractions could cause gastric ruptures, which could be fatal.
-If you notice that your cat is struggling to vomit out a hairball, ideally you should take it to the vet.
+If you notice that your cat is struggling to vomit a hairball, you should take it to the vet.
+Call the vet’s office and try to talk to the doctor if that is not possible.
+If that is not possible either, give your cat a lubricant, which can ease the passage of the hairball.

 You can use salmon oil, olive oil, or paraffin oil.
 You need 1-2 tablespoons of oil.
 Especially with salmon oil, cats might lick it right off your finger.
-But if the cat has been struggling to vomit for a while, it might not have an appetite and it may not be interested in the salmon oil.
+But if the cat has been struggling to vomit for a while, it might not have an appetite and may not be interested in the salmon oil.

 You can administer the oil using a medicine dropper or a plastic syringe (without the needle).
-Keep the cat’s head steady and don’t lift its head up too high to ensure a natural position.
+Keep the cat’s head steady, and don’t lift it too high to ensure a natural position.
+Then, place the dropper on the side of the cat’s mouth and gently put it in.
+Then, simply squeeze it to get the oil in the cat’s mouth.

+You can use a laxative paste instead of oil, which usually has an attractive smell for the cat.
 Keep in mind that butter is not a good lubricant for cats.
-Butter has a huge amount of fat and it can be dangerous for cats, especially for those suffering from digestive or liver disease.
+Butter contains a tremendous amount of fat, which can be dangerous for cats, especially for those suffering from digestive or liver disease.

 2. Your hairball-prone cat is not defecating